The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Problem and Model Formulation

-We study a sequential process in which data arrive over discrete time steps $t \in \mathcal{T} = \{1,\dots,T \} := [T]$, each representing a natural unit of the process (e.g., a new sample or batch).
+We study a sequential process with finite horizon $T<\infty$ in which data arrive over discrete time steps $t \in \mathcal{T} = \{1,\dots,T \} := [T]$, each representing a natural unit of the process (e.g., a new sample or batch).
 These time steps are inherent to the problem and determine when new data become available.
-At each time step $t$, $n_t$ new samples containing all features in $\mathcal{C}$ are observed, so that the cumulative number of full-feature samples after $t$ is $N_t = \sum_{\tau=1}^{t} n_\tau$.
+At each time step $t$, $n$ new samples containing all features in $\mathcal{C}$ are observed, so that the cumulative number of full-feature samples after $t$ is $N_t = t \cdot n$, corresponding to a fixed batch size and constant sample flow.
 The decision maker does not necessarily act at every time step.
-Instead, decisions are made at a subset of these time points, denoted by decision epochs $\mathcal{T}_D = \{t_1, t_2, \dots\} \subseteq \mathcal{T}$.
-At each decision epoch $t \in \mathcal{T}_D$, the decision maker: \begin{itemize} \item Retrains the challenger on all data collected so far ($N_t$ samples), producing an updated $f_C^{(t)}$. \item Evaluates whether to: \emph{(i) switch} -- deploying $f_C^{(t)}$ and replacing $f_I$; \emph{(ii) discard} -- permanently rejecting $f_C$ and stopping data collection; or \emph{(iii) continue} -- collecting more full-feature samples and deferring the decision until a later epoch. \end{itemize} Between decision epochs, data continue to arrive, but the challenger is not retrained or re-evaluated.
-This separation between time steps and decision epochs captures the practical reality that organizations may acquire data continuously but reassess deployment decisions only at scheduled intervals.
+Instead, decisions are made at a subset of these time steps, denoted by decision epochs $\mathcal{T}_D = \{t_1, \dots, t_K\} \subseteq \mathcal{T}$.
+At each decision epoch $t \in \mathcal{T}_D$, the decision maker: \begin{itemize} \item Retrains the challenger on all data collected so far ($N_t$ samples), producing an updated $f_C^{(t)}$. \item Evaluates whether to: {(i) switch} -- deploying $f_C^{(t)}$ and replacing $f_I$; {(ii) discard} -- permanently rejecting $f_C$ and stopping data collection; or {(iii) continue} -- collecting more full-feature samples and deferring the decision until a later epoch. \end{itemize} Between decision epochs, data continue to arrive, but the challenger is not retrained or re-evaluated.
+This distinction between time steps and decision epochs captures the practical reality that organizations may acquire data continuously but reassess deployment decisions only at scheduled intervals.
+We study the impact of epoch design on different algorithms in Sections~\ref{sec:algs} and \ref{ec:sec4-epoch-design}.